 - Advanced Abdominal Ultrasound

-Advanced Abdominal is most suitable for veterinarians and practitioners who have some experience with ultrasound machines.
-It focuses on performing and interpreting ultrasonographic examination of the right limb, the body of the pancreas, both adrenal glands, and the peritoneum.
-It also includes basic approaches for the identification of large blood vessel thrombi and portosystemic shunts.
+Advanced Abdominal is most suitable for veterinarians and practitioners with experience with ultrasound machines.
+It focuses on performing and interpreting ultrasonographic examination of the right limb, the pancreas, both adrenal glands, and the peritoneum.
+It also includes basic approaches for identifying large blood vessel thrombi and portosystemic shunts.

-Veterinary Ultrasound Machines from National Ultrasound
+Veterinary Ultrasound Machines From National Ultrasound

-If you’re looking to equip your clinic with the right diagnostic imaging technology, National Ultrasound has a range of ultrasound equipment from reputable brands for both human and veterinary medicine.
+If you’re looking to equip your clinic with the appropriate diagnostic imaging technology, National Ultrasound has a range of ultrasound equipment from reputable brands for both human and veterinary medicine.
 Furthermore, we offer an impressive selection of new and used ultrasound machines that cater to various applications.
 In addition, we provide repair and maintenance services and stock replacement parts and supplies to prevent downtime.